calvbore/zk-hello-world-noir/README.md

 });
 ```

-Pass its `address` as a library to `YourContract`'s deployment function.
+Pass its `address` as a library to `ZKMerkleTree`'s deployment function.

 ```
-await deploy("YourContract", {
+await deploy("ZKMerkleTree", {
 	from: deployer,
 	// Contract constructor arguments
 	args: [deployer],